PranaySiddharthBhange/Pranay_WalchandCOE_Sangli_Assessment/README.md

 ## Overview

-Handmade Heaven is a beautifully crafted website that showcases artisanal products, leveraging a modern tech stack to provide a seamless user experience.
+Handmade Heaven is a beautifully crafted website that showcases handmade articrafts, leveraging a modern tech stack to provide a seamless user experience.
 You can view the live website [https://handmadeheaven.vercel.app/](https://handmadeheaven.vercel.app/).

 ### Quick Start